 The hotel is also home to the Imperial Torte, created for the visiting Emperor Franz Joseph at the hotel’s opening.

-And the Imperial’s Christmas lights normally provide one of the highlights along the Ring during Advent.
+And the Imperial’s Christmas lights typically provide one of the highlights along the Ring during Advent.
 Understated but elegant: a description which might apply to all the Christmas lights in the centre.

 - Address: Kärntner Ring 16